julien-arino/R-for-modellers/SLIDES/vignette-02-Rstudio-and-friends.md

 # RStudio server

-- [RStudio server](https://www.rstudio.com/products/rstudio/#rstudio-server): run RStudio on a Linux server and connect via a web interface
+- [RStudio server](https://posit.co/products/open-source/rstudio-server/): run RStudio on a Linux server and connect via a web interface
+- [Download link](https://posit.co/download/rstudio-server/), since the main download links appear broken
+- Note that as far as I can tell, there is no mechanism to auto-update RStudio-server, so you will have to program something or check the site regularly..

 ---